-When reviewing job postings, you will discover the advert could request a cover letter, application letter, letter of intent or letter of introduction.
-These are just different ways to refer to the letter they expect to see accompany the resume or CV.
+When reviewing job postings, you will discover the advert could request a cover letter, application letter, letter of intent, or letter of introduction.
+These are just different ways to refer to the letter they expect to see accompanying the resume or CV.
 Implement these tried and true higher education cover letter writing tips to showcase your best value.

-A well-written cover letter can be just as impressive as a properly designed resume, a cover letter a.k.a. the application letter should always accompany a resume or CV.
+A well-written cover letter can be just as impressive as an adequately designed resume; a cover letter, a.k.a. the application letter, should always accompany a resume or CV.
 This is the opportunity to fine-tune your storytelling abilities and speak to the institution specifically by tailoring your accomplishments and personal traits to a particular job.

-Describe your abilities, competencies, skills, knowledge, and expertise, and illustrate them with concrete, institution-specific, examples.
-This is the prime time to tell a hiring committee why you are the perfect candidate, the one whose values, expertise, and skills match the mission and needs of the department.
-Implementing the strategies in this post will help you to make a career transition into a university or college confidently.
+Describe your abilities, competencies, skills, knowledge, and expertise, and illustrate them with concrete, institution-specific examples.
+This is the prime time to tell a hiring committee why you are the perfect candidate whose values, expertise, and skills match the department’s mission and needs.
+Implementing this post’s strategies will help you make a career transition into a university or college confidently.

 Top Higher Education Cover Letter Writing Tips